godilite/editable/README.md

 # Roadmap
 The following are immediate work In progress for the next version of the project:
 - Sortable column
-- Peform mathematic operations between columns
+- Perform mathematical operations between columns
 - Search row data
 - flexible column width customization
+- export table to different formats

 # Contribution